 Plus, many data analytics experts boast a high median salary, even at entry-level positions.

 With technology reaching new heights and a majority of the population having access to an internet connection, there’s no denying that Big Data and data analytics have become hot topics in recent years – and a growing need.
 According to IBM, the number of jobs for data professionals in the U.S will increase to 2,720,000 by 2020.

 Demand for knowledgeable data analytics professionals currently outweighs the supply, meaning that companies are willing to pay a premium to fill their open job positions.

 But the skillset and job opportunities within data science go beyond the tech and digital spaces.
-Let’s take a look at what you need to know as a data scientist – and what you’ll learn when you take our courses.
+Let’s take a look at what you need to know as a analyst or data scientist – and what you’ll learn when you take our courses.